Trial By Error: New Medical Anthropology Book on Chronic Illness Triggers Controversy

 In addition, the HRA only examined the 2011 paper in The Lancet, which included the manipulated main results, not the 2013 paper in Psychological Medicine on “recovery.”
 For the latter, the PACE team received no trial committee approvals for the dramatic weakening of all four measures of recovery.
 Had the HRA looked into this paper as well, they would undoubtedly have had to arrive at a different conclusion.
 The HRA’s inadequate findings have since been cited frequently as Mendenhall has cited them here—to counter the well-founded concerns that the PACE trial was fraudulent.

 These are serious lapses.
 They give Wessely, Sharpe and their cronies an escape-hatch that they don’t deserve.
 Had I seen these paragraphs beforehand, I certainly would have alerted Mendenhall that they were not accurate and needed to be changed.
-As it is, based on what Mendenhall herself has revealed, readers will understandably be left with unresolved questions about just how much they can trust what she has written—in Chapter 2, at least.
+As it is, based on what Mendenhall herself has revealed, readers will understandably be left with major unresolved questions and concerns about what she has written—in Chapter 2, at least.